Luceatscode/textEditor/README.md

   ## Credits

   Stack Overflow, W3 Schools, and YouTube were online resources I used to get this application working.
 Additional help was received from my developer friend @joeybuenosdias on GitHub and tutors at the University of Utah Coding Bootcamp.
 Thanks for looking!

+  ## Deployed Application

+  Here is the link to my deployed application!
+[Link](https://text-editor-lr-e7e790a7cb84.herokuapp.com/)